olulesi/sei-project-1/README.md

 #### Moving Rotation keys

-For the shape rotation feature I made it the arrow up key.
+For the shape rotation feature, I made it the arrow up key.
 This works because it changes the index of the current rotation mapping through the rotations array of that shape constantly providing a different rotation.

 ```
 case 38: // arrow up